CodeLahiru2002/Movie-Web-Site/README.md

 # Movie-Web-Site
-Using HTML, Bootstrap and JavaScript to build application
+Using HTML, Bootstrap and to build application